 Is this the end?

-We all wonder about the “end of the world”.
-It seems to be a topic that gets the creativity of many flowing.
-From movies, to literature, to sermons and Bible studies, the views and approaches are as varied as the menu at the Cheesecake Factory.
-Nuclear bombs, meteorites, world wars, computers, zombies, and of course, pandemic.
+Many of us wonder about the “end of the world”.
+It seems to be a topic that stimulates the creativity of many and activate fear in others.
+From movies to literature, to sermons and Bible studies, the views and approaches are as varied as the menu at the Cheesecake Factory.
+Things like weapons of mass destruction, atmospheric phenomena, wars, artificial intelligence, and of course, pandemic, seems to make this a trending topic.
+(We should add to that list whenever Isarel makes the news).

-We are not the first to wonder and speculate about these things.
+But we are not the first to wonder and speculate about these things.
 Some of us grew up hearing predictions about the end of the world.
 Remember Y2K?
 Or the apparent calculations made by the Mayans for 2012?
 And don’t even get me started on Nostradamus.
+But the thing that worries me even more is when voices in the Christian church look to decipher the apparent secret code about the "end times".

-That’s not all.
 Some, even if well intentioned, quote specific verses from the Bible to make complicated step by step scenarios, speculations about dates and warnings about signs.
+There seems to be an anxiety for connecting verses with actual people and events from our time.

 Millions of people are asking if our current situation is one of those signs to look for.
-A quick search on youtube for ‘signs of the end’ or ‘rapture’ will suffice.
-(For more on how to interpret these passages in the New Testament, consider reading from respected scholars like N.T.
-Wright and others.)
+A quick search on YouTube for ‘signs of the end’ or ‘rapture’ will suffice.
+(For more on how to better approach these passages in the Bible, consider reading from pastors, theologians and biblical scholars like N.T.
+Wright, Scot McKnight, Michael Gorman, Juan Stam, Brian Zahnd, Samuel Pagán and others.)

 Here are a few thoughts.

-To begin, we need to realize that every day millions of humans live day by day in the midst of war, famine, sickness, violence, racism, etc. Because of our access to information today, we can read about it, see pictures and even watch videos.
+To begin, we need to realize that everyday millions of humans live in the midst of war, famine, sickness, violence, racism, etc. Because of our access to information today, we can read about it, see pictures and even watch videos.
 But we go on about our lives, mostly unaffected.
 The thought about that being the sign of the end times does not cross our minds.

 I don’t mean to be insensitive.
-It is scary; this thing is real.
-We should all follow instructions and do our part to stop the spreading of this dangerous virus.
+A lot of the things we see in the world are scary, and sometimes we face uncertainty.
 We need to address our fears and anxieties in a healthy way, and it’s ok to ask for help.

 This is an opportunity to ask God to help us see and hear what he’s doing and saying.
 Because God is always working and speaking to us.
 The problem is we don’t always take notice.